 - 185:201 Introduction to Cognitive Science.

-Beginning Fall 2017, students will be able to declare the new Cognitive Science Major using myMajor.
+Students can declare the new Cognitive Science Major using myMajor.

 Once you declare, you will be able to follow progress toward the degree using Degree Navigator.